 GreenGeeks is an amazing hosting company.
 They saved my website from my previous host’s attempt at my rebrand, and helped me create an amazing website I could have only dreamed about before moving.

-Another reason I love working with GreenGeeks is because they are always there to help me with my website.
+Another reason I love working with GreenGeeks is that they are always there to help me with my website.
 Their IT department is very knowledgeable about the little details that help your website perform better, as well as when you accidentally do something to break your website.
-I respected by them, because their professionalism is unparalleled to other companies I’ve worked with in the past.
+I respected them because their professionalism is unparalleled to other companies I’ve worked within the past.

 For the quality experience they provide, their hosting pricing is extremely competitive at only $2.95 per month!
 That is seriously an amazing price for getting started with your blog business!